 GET Request using Guzzle

 For the GET request, I will take an example of the ‘LIST USERS’ endpoint.
-To get the fake users list, it needs to send a GET request to this endpoint https://reqres.in/api/users?page=2
+To get the fake users list, you should send a GET request to this endpoint https://reqres.in/api/users?page=2.

-In Guzzle, we send the above GET HTTP request as follows.
+In Guzzle, we’ll integrate this GET HTTP request as follows.

 <?php